I don’t live in New Zealand. Can I open an investor account with you?

 “I certify that this is a true and correct copy of the original document, that I have sighted, and the document represents the identity of the named individual.

 What are financial products?

 Financial products are the different types of investment you can trade on Catalist.
-These include equity, such as shares, and debt securities, such as bonds, notes or loans.
+These include equity (for example shares), and debt securities (for example bonds, notes or loans).
 They also include ‘managed investment products’ which are interests in a fund that invests in other underlying assets.
 Your KiwiSaver is a managed investment product, for example.